orcfax/docs/docs/FACT token/tokenomics.md

 through various public relations campaigns.

 ## Ecosystem
-This allocation is for future partnerships, marketing campaigns and developer grants.
-It will also be used to fund research and to develop tools and services that contribute to health and growth of the Orcfax ecosystem.
+This allocation is for future partnerships, (centralized) exchange liquidity, marketing campaigns and developer grants.
+It will also be used to fund research and to develop tools and services that contribute to the health and growth of the Orcfax ecosystem.

 ## Foundation
 This allocation will be used to launch the Orcfax DAO and seed a treasury for